 Some people idolize rock or movie stars, I am a big fan of food writers and chefs who have an exceptional way of expressing themselves through food.
 This past week, I had the opportunity to venture out on the first Los Angeles Times Expedition with none other than Jonathan Gold, Laurie Ochoa and Nancy Silverton.

-Our meet up point was in Bologna, Italy where we were going to tour the cities restaurants, cafes, gelaterias and food stands with some art and history throw into the mix.
+Our meet up point was in Bologna, Italy where we were going to tour the cities restaurants, cafes, gelaterias and food stands with some art and history thrown into the mix.
 I decided to fly in early to tour Bologna a few days on my own, so after checking into the I Portici Hotel, my explorations began.

 That evening, I decided to dine at the hotel, just too tired to charge up my google maps and hit the road.
 La Terrazza – bistro on the second floor, was preparing some of the cities traditional favorites, such as Tagiatelle Bolognese.
 The meat sauce in Bologna is very different than the American version, minimal tomato sauce with a focus on pork and beef.
 The handmade pasta is also the star on the plate, the bright egg noodles are not floating in a sea of sauce, so you can actually taste them.